 EHCP Request.
-The production of a statement of special educational needs/Education, Health and Care Plan is organised by Coventry Education Service, in close liaison with the school and the pupil's parents/carers.
-The provision set out in a pupil's statement/Education, Health and Care Plan will be closely monitored by the SENCo and reviewed annually.
+The production of an Education, Health and Care Plan is organised by Coventry Education Service, in close liaison with the school and the pupil's parents/carers.
+The provision set out in a pupil's Education, Health and Care Plan will be closely monitored by the SENDCo and reviewed annually.

 Parents/carers will be invited to contribute to the review and attend the review meeting.